Workiva/go-datastructures/README.md

 #### Futures:
 A helpful tool to send a "broadcast" message to listeners.
 Channels have the issue that once one listener takes a message from a channel the other listeners aren't notified.
 There were many cases when I wanted to notify many listeners of a single event and this package helps.

-#### Graph:
-Still pretty specific to gotable, but contains logic required to maintain graph state.
-Also has logic to flatten graph into executable chunks.

 #### Queue:
 Package contains both a normal and priority queue.
 Both implementations never block on send and grow as much as necessary.
 Both also only return errors if you attempt to push to a disposed queue and will not panic like sending a message on a closed channel.
 The priority queue also allows you to place items in priority order inside the queue.
 If you give a useful hint to the regular queue, it is actually faster than a channel.
 The priority queue is somewhat slow currently and targeted for an update to a Fibonacci heap.